cda-tum/mqt-predictor/README.md

 # Examination of all seven trained classifiers

-To play a round with the models examined by us, please use the provided Jupyter notebook `mqt_predictor.ipynb`.
+To play a round with all the models examined by us, please use the provided Jupyter notebook `notebooks/mqt_predictor.ipynb`.

 # Adjustment of training data generation process